Father Of Youngest Manchester Attack Victim Pays Tribute To Daughter On Her Birthday

 Roussos described his wife as “like a soldier” fighting her way to recovery.

-He also revealed in the programme that he met Grande before her One Love Manchester tribute concert in June.
+He also revealed on the program that he met Grande before her One Love Manchester tribute concert in June.

 “I wanted to tell her what she meant to Saffie,” he said.
 “I wanted to tell her I don’t want her to blame herself.”